WeichengSun/ILSM/README.md

 <!-- badges: end -->

-ILSM is designed for analyzing interconnection structures including interconnection patterns, centrality and motifs in multilayer interaction networks.
+ILSM is designed for analyzing interconnection structures including interconnection patterns, centrality and motifs in tripartite interaction networks.

-The figure below shows an example multilayer interaction network (a, with three groups of species and two interaction layers, showing two common forms) and interconnection structures (b, interconnection pattern, c, interconnection motif, d, interconnection centrality).
+The figure below shows an example tripartite interaction network (a, with three groups of species and two interaction layers, showing two common forms) and interconnection structures (b, interconnection pattern, c, interconnection motif, d, interconnection centrality).